abettermap/sleeping-bear-interactive-map/README.md

 ## The Map's Home
 The actual map lives at [http://friendsofsleepingbear.org/sbht-i-map/](http://friendsofsleepingbear.org/sbht-i-map/).
 Feedback welcome, so please **[email me](mailto:jason@abettermap.com)**.

-## Usage
-Feel free to clone this, but most of the images are not included.

-## Licensing
-All the dependencies have their own licensing, so refer to their sources for that (basically anything in the `vendors` folders) using the links in the **Credits** section below.

 ## Credits
 This map would not be possible without a whole bunch of existing repos, tools, forums, blog posts, APIs, etc. Thanks to all the smarties out there who make this stuff!